-Under the terms of our employment agreement with each respective executive, if we terminate the executive other than for cause or the executive resigns for good reason, the executive will be entitled to receive 12 months of continued base salary and up to 12 months of continued medical, dental or vision coverage pursuant to COBRA, if elected.
+Under the terms of our employment agreement with each respective executive, if we terminate the executive other than for cause or the executive resigns for good reason, each within the meaning of the respective employment agreement, the executive will be entitled to receive 12 months of continued base salary and up to 12 months of continued medical, dental or vision coverage pursuant to COBRA, if elected.
 Each executive's employment agreement provides that, upon any such termination within 60 days prior to or 12 months following a change in control, in lieu of the benefits described in the previous sentence, the executive is entitled to accelerated vesting of the executive's time-based equity awards, 12 months of continued base salary, up to 12 months of continued medical, dental or vision coverage pursuant to COBRA, if elected, and a lump sum cash amount equal to 1.0 times the executive's target bonus for the year of termination.